 How does the pump handle leaves?

 Lots of leaves will be sucked towards the pump.
 Eventually, this will reduce the flow of water quite a lot although the pump itself is known for doing a good job of NOT clogging up.

 That’s because the holes in the bottom screen most of the debris.

 If there are many leaves to deal with you could place the pump into a crate or vessel with holes in to keep the leaves away from the pump but let water in.

 How do I safely get such a heavy pound pump to the center of a cover?

 Get the pump ready by attaching the discharge hose.
 To make handling easier attach a rope on the handle.
 The rope should be long enough to reach the opposite end of the pool.

-Place the pump on edge of pool then use rope, hose and electric cord to pull pump to where you want it to be, ideally with two people.
-You will find that the pump slides quite easily despite its weight.
+Place the pump on edge of pool then use rope, hose and electric cord to pull the pump to where you want it to be, ideally with two people.
+You’ll find that the pump slides quite easily despite its weight.

-Is this water pump for pool cover ok to freeze/thaw temperatures?
+Is this pump ok to be outside in freezing temperatures?